 Remove your child’s dirty diaper.
-Use a baby wipe to clean all visible waste and diaper cream residue off of your child’s bottom and genital area.
-If you have a boy, you may want to place a wipe over his penis to keep him from urinating all over you while you apply diaper cream.
-Video: https://www.youtube.com/watch?v=Mbq5DbEHPMI
+Use a baby wipe to clean all visible waste and diaper cream residue off your child’s bottom and genital area.

 2. Place A Clean Diaper Underneath Your Baby’s Bottom

 Place a clean diaper under your baby’s bottom as if you are going to put it on them, but do not close or fasten it.
-This will prevent diaper cream from getting on your changing pad, and put you in a good position to quickly fasten the diaper as soon as you’re done applying cream.
+This will prevent diaper cream from getting on your changing pad and will put you in a good position to quickly fasten the diaper as soon as you’re done applying the cream.

 3. Use a Dime-Sized Amount